 Men’s Soccer and Baseball

-To provide the most exceptional quality health care, update in records is required.
-In order for us to create and/or maintain an up to date file on you, we need you to complete a set of forms each year, and have them completed by August 1 of the current academic year.
+To provide the most exceptional quality health care, records must be updated annually.
+In order for us to create and/or maintain an up to date file on you, we need you to complete a set of forms each year.
+Forms should be completed by August 1 of the current academic year to facilitate getting you cleared medically.
 The forms will be sent out via ARMS in the summer.
 Once completed and submitted they will be approved or rejected upon submission.
-If rejected explanation of what to fix for correct completion will be provided.
+If rejected, a comment will be recorded in ARMS to explain what to fix so the form can be resubmitted correctly.

 **No student will be permitted to participate in athletics without this information on file in the Anderson University Sports Medicine Department.